Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ## Careers

 When creating a character in the setting of New Crobuzon, players may use any of the role-based careers listed in the *Genesys Core Rulebook* (pp.40-42), whilst, of course, making them appropriate for the world.
 The following are some of the careers found in that rulebook that I felt benefitted from renaming and re-describing.
-Then follows an original, thaumaturge career.
+Then follows two original careers - scholar and thaumaturge.
 Where appropriate, I have put the coresponding name of the career given by the *Genesys Core Rulebook* in brackets.

 ---